fluencelabs/cli/docs/configs/fluence-properties-dependencies.md

 ## npm

-A map of the exact npm dependency versions.
-Acts like a lock file.
+A map of npm dependency versions.
 CLI ensures dependencies are installed each time you run aqua

 `npm`